An Ore-type Condition for Large $k$-factor and Disjoint Perfect Matchings: Some preliminaries

-The next result is a famous result on convex functions. \begin{thm} Let $f(x)$ be a function on $R$, where $R$ is a convex set.
+The next result is a well-known result on convex function. \begin{thm} Let $f(x)$ be a function on $R$, where $R$ is a convex set.
 Suppose that $f$ is twice differentiable and $f''$ is continuous.
 Then $f(x)$ is a convex function if and only if its Hessian matrix is positive semi-definite on $R$. \end{thm}

 For more information and details, we refer the reader to Boyd and Vandenberghe \cite{BV13}.